-Bridging Machine Learning, Dynamical Systems, and Algorithmic Information Theory: Insights from Sparse Kernel Flows and PDE Simplification
+Bridging Machine Learning, Dynamical Systems, and Algorithmic Information Theory: Insights from Sparse Kernel Flows, Poincaré Normal Forms and PDE Simplification

-Speaker: Boumediene Hamzi (Dr., Department of Computing and Mathematical Sciences, Caltech)
+Speaker: Boumediene Hamzi (Department of Computing and Mathematical Sciences, Caltech, CA and The Alan Turing Institute, London)

 Date / Time: Tuesday, December 3, 2024 / 14:00 (Ankara, Turkey)

-Place: Online Participation (please self-register first, if necessary)
+Place: Follow the Link for Online Participation (please self-register first, if necessary)

 Abstract: This presentation delves into the intersection of Machine Learning, Dynamical Systems, and Algorithmic Information Theory (AIT), exploring the connections between these areas.
 In the first part, we focus on Machine Learning and the problem of learning kernels from data using Sparse Kernel Flows.
 We draw parallels between Minimum Description Length (MDL) and Regularization in Machine Learning (RML), showcasing that the method of Sparse Kernel Flows offers a natural approach to kernel learning.
 By considering code lengths and complexities rooted in AIT, we demonstrate that data-adaptive kernel learning can be achieved through the MDL principle, bypassing the need for cross-validation as a statistical method.